To book Inga Beale DBE please contact your JLA Agent.

-Former CEO of Lloyd’s of London, Dame Inga Beale is a British businesswoman with over three decades of experience in the financial services sector.
+The former CEO of Lloyd’s of London, Dame Inga Beale is a British businesswoman with over three decades of experience in the financial services sector.
 Inga led the global insurance market through a dramatic period of modernisation, opening the Lloyd’s Innovation Lab, expanding the company’s global access, and challenging the ‘old boys’ club’ image of the 330-year-old institution.

 Prior to joining Lloyd’s, Inga held a variety of international leadership positions for GE Insurance Solutions, before becoming Group CEO of Swiss reinsurer Converium.
-She was then on the Global Management Board of Zurich Insurance Group until she became Group CEO of Canopius, one of the top insurers in Lloyd’s market.
+She was then on the Global Management Board of Zurich Insurance Group, until she became Group CEO of Canopius, one of the top insurers in Lloyd’s market.

-During her time at Lloyd’s, Inga developed a culture of innovation and inclusion.
-She expanded the company’s reach to new, high-growth markets including Asia and the Middle East, and delivered some of Lloyd’s strongest financial results.
+During her time at Lloyd’s, Inga developed a culture of innovation, modernisation, and inclusion.
+She expanded the company’s reach to new, high-growth markets including Asia and the Middle East and delivered some of Lloyd’s strongest financial results.
 As the first female CEO of Lloyd’s, she played a key role in changing cultural perceptions and highlighting the importance of diversity and inclusion.
 Under her leadership, Lloyd’s launched a number of diversity initiatives, including the Dive In Festival, which grew to become the only world-wide insurance industry diversity and inclusion event.

-Drawing on her own experience at Lloyd’s, Inga discusses what it means to lead cultural change and steer a company through a technological transition without losing its core character.
+Drawing on her experience at Lloyd’s, Inga discusses what it means to lead cultural change and steer a company through a technological transition without losing its core character.
 Her talks uncover how successful transformation means establishing a balance between tradition and history, and modernity and innovation.
 Moreover, she tackles breaking glass ceilings, and building inclusive environments within the workplace.
-Inga also analyses the reasons behind a lack of trust in both governments and the corporate sector, as well as the rise in public emphasis on corporate responsibility, purpose, ethics and sustainable business models.
+Inga also analyses the reasons behind a lack of trust in both governments and the corporate sector, as well as the rise in public emphasis on corporate responsibility, purpose, ethics, and sustainable business models.

 Inga is a Patron of Insuring Women’s Futures, an alliance of insurance and personal finance professionals helping to improve women’s long-term financial resilience.
-She is also a member of Stonewall’s Development Council, and was awarded a Damehood for her influential work in driving the inclusion agenda for women and the LGBT community.
+She served as a member of Stonewall’s Development Council and was awarded a Damehood for her influential work in driving the inclusion agenda for women and the LGBT community.

-© Copyright 2019 JLA.
+© Copyright 2024 JLA.
 All rights reserved.